Viatkogorgon: Vertebrae and ribs

 The lumbar region was slightly differentiated from the thoracic region in having shorter ribs.
 The first and second lumbar ribs curved slightly hindward, were directed almost to the sides in the third, and curved slightly forwards in the hindmost two vertebrae.
 The lumbar ribs appear to have been single headed, unlike the thoracic ribs.
 The lumbar vertebrae were massive, longer than the thoracic ones, and had horizontally positioned zygagophyses and somewhat thickened neural spines, whose front edges narrowed towards the top.
 The three frontmost lumbar vertebrae had horizontal diapophyses (processes which projected from the sides of the neural arches over the neural canal of the vertebrae), while these turned in a vertical direction in the two hindmost ones, as seen in some other gorgonopsians.
 Of the three sacral vertebrae, only the hindmost two connected to the ilium of the pelvis by expanded ribs, the ends of which adjoined each other to form a common articular facet.
 The articular facet of the frontmost vertebra was isolated from the other two, and only connected with a shortened, rudimentary rib.

 The tail region of Viatkogorgon was clearly differentiated into a front and hind part, the front part consisting of five caudal vertebrae which together measured 5.7-5.8 cm in length.
 The ribs were short and massive in this part of the tail region.
 The zygapophyses were unusually inclined upwards, with their hind edges raised in relation to their front edges.
 The position of the zygapophyses would have restricted sideways movement at the base of the tail.
 The zygapophyses of the fourth and fifth caudal vertebrae were less inclined.
-The ribs of two of the front caudal vertebrae were 12 mm long, whereas they shortened abruptly so that the one of the fifth vertebra was only 4-5 mm long.
+The ribs of two of the front caudal vertebrae were 12 mm long, whereas they shortened abruptly so that the rib of the fifth vertebra was only 4-5 mm long.
 All the ribs here were double-headed, and all the neural spines were relatively massive, though they abruptly decreased in length hindward.
 The hind part of the tail consisted of 15 vertebrae, which lacked caudal ribs.
 In at least four of these vertebrae, the zygapophyses were almost raised to the extent of those of the vertebrae that adjoined their front, while they were positioned almost horizontally towards the back.
 The neural spines here were low and narrow, and the space between the vertebrae had well-developed hypapophyses (processes that project down from the vertebrae) that did not taper.
 The hypapophyses were inclined hindward and adjoined two vertebrae at the front, and covered the hypapophyses hindward adjoining vertebrae from below.